Adam Saks

 Adam Saks (born 1974 in Copenhagen) is a Danish painter who lives and works in Berlin.

 Biography

-Adam Saks studied at the Royal Academy of Fine Art in Copenhagen from 1993 to 1999.
+Adam Saks studied at the Royal Danish Academy of Fine Arts in Copenhagen from 1993 to 1999.
 In 1996–1997 he studied under Professor Bernd Koberling at the Hochschule der Künste in Berlin.

 Adam Saks is a painter, draftsman, watercolorist, in short, an astounding inventor of images and besides that, an outstanding protagonist of his generation in Scandinavia.

-In his paintings figures, plants, symbols or writing appear, only to vanish in amorphous color or unbound surface-ornaments, in the next blink of an eye – just as the becoming and passing away of nature.
+In his paintings, figures, plants, symbols or writing appear, only to vanish in amorphous color or unbound surface-ornaments, in the next blink of an eye – just as the becoming and passing away of nature.